wwcodemanila/WWCodeManila-HTML.CSS/getting_started/starter_pack.md

 7. Save your changes.
 8. Open your MyFirstHelloWorld.html or refresh it from your browser.

 Congratulations!
-Your First Website have colors in it. :)
+Your First Website have colors in it. :clap:

 ### Understanding Cascading Style Sheet (CSS)